Mount Hood climbing accidents: From 1890 through 1990

 the first recorded climbing fatality on Hood's slopes occurred on July 12, 1896, when Frederic Kirn eschewed his guide and attempted the trip to the summit alone.
 Kirn's body was found on the Newton Clark Glacier on the east side of the mountain, after an apparent 40-story fall in connection with an avalanche.

 In an unusual accident reported in Grauer's book, on August 27, 1934, Victor Von Norman successfully climbed the mountain via the southern route, along with a group of fellow University of Washington students.
 He then ventured too close to a fumarole between Crater Rock and the "Hogsback" that connects Crater Rock with the summit ridge, was overcome by oxygen-barren gases emanating from the fumarole, and fell about 50 ft to his death.
 A number of men who tried to retrieve the body over several days were also nearly overcome by the fumes, even after obtaining an oxygen mask, before finally succeeding in their efforts.

 In 1961, experienced climber, Colin Chisholm, and his teenage son, Doug, climbed the Eliot Glacier.
 During the descent of Cooper Spur, a crampon slipped on ice, causing a fall.
 The two fell on Eliot Glacier.
 Colin broke his ribs and Doug was unharmed.
 Their route became known as "The Chisholm Trail".

 On March 1, 1969, James Eaton died when he fell headfirst into a concealed 60 ft crevasse near the edge of the upper portion of the White River Canyon.
 Eaton was a ski instructor and a member of the Mount Hood Ski Patrol.

 On August 8, 1971, Harry B. Carson, 42, and his wife, 34, Joanne and two sons, Harry Jr., 13, and Clifton, 12, fell on Eliot Glacier while climbing Mount Hood.
 Carson and his family fell about 1,000 feet while descending from the summit.
 Harry B. Carson and his son Clifton died from their injuries while Joanne and Harry Jr. were critically injured but survived.

-Beginning on New Year's Eve in 1975, two 16-year-olds and an 18-year-old survived in a snow cave for 13 days through a snow storm.